 Road trips are an excellent way for a family to bond, share amazing experiences, and create memories that will last a lifetime.
 Traveling to new destinations and exploring along the way means there is something fun for everyone.
 A great family road trip can be a short as a day or can last as long as you want.
+Therefore, it would be a great idea to bring along travel car seats for your children.
 Here we have listed several of the top family road trips.
 As shown, these are mostly long trips, so they could take weeks or months to complete in their entirety.
 If you have the time and resources for that, great, if not, look along the route and pick out sections that are more manageable for your timeframe and budget.
 Or choose based on what seems most inspiring to your family.

 1. US 90 from Wisconsin to Seattle